Tue. Mar 21st, 2023

 Who am I?
 I am different things to different people.
 I am a poet, a visual artist, a sculptor of found objects, and a writer.
 I am a bookkeeper, an office manager, an administrator and software support consultant, even a short-order cook and barista.
 I am a parent, a grandparent, a sibling, a cousin and a friend.
 I am a traveller, a technophile, a philosopher and a student of all things.

-One thought on “Knitted Christmas Lights”
+5 thought on “Knitted Christmas Lights”

 Leave a Reply